dotnet/wpf/Documentation/docs/using-fluent.md

 # Developer Guide : Using Fluent theme in WPF in .NET 9

+> [!NOTE]
+> Fluent theme is still in experimental mode and there can be some breaking changes ( like UI behavior, the way in which Fluent is loaded, how the keys are referenced, ThemeMode APIs etc ) in the upcoming .NET releases.

 In .NET 9, as part of the ongoing modernization in WPF, we introduced the Fluent ( Windows 11 ) theme.
 However there are still a lot of gaps that need to be filled.
 In this document, we describe the behaviors and general ways of using the new Fluent theme.
 Key-enhancements include :

 - Enable Fluent theme at two levels : Application and Window